flyteorg/blog-posts-backup/cl8kd08ae000409l5gleshxq4.md

 5/ Anything else I need to know before contributing?

 Strive to adhere to the [contribution guidelines](https://docs.flyte.org/en/latest/community/contribute.html) and [hacktoberfest guidelines](https://hacktoberfest.com/participation/#pr-mr-details).
-If you’re new to Git and open source in general, refer to the [recommended resources](https://hacktoberfest.com/participation/#beginner-resources) on the Hacktoberfest site.
+If you’re new to Git and open source in general, refer to the [resources](https://hacktoberfest.com/participation/#beginner-resources) recommended on the Hacktoberfest site.

 Happy Hacktoberfest!